KataTech/katatech.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I study CS and Stats at Rice University.
-Broadly, I am interested in statistical learning, networks, computational optimal transport (OT), and formal methods to ensure reliability of machine learning systems embedded within our society.
+I am a first-year PhD student at MIT [IDSS](https://idss.mit.edu/), working with [Ali Jadbabaie](https://jadbabaie.mit.edu/).
+My research interests are in AI/ML safety and theory in the context of social systems.
+I am fortunate to be supported by the [NSF GRFP](https://www.nsfgrfp.org/).

-Currently, I am fortunate to be advised by [Dr. C&eacute;sar A. Uribe](https://cauribe.rice.edu/) and [Dr. Lydia Beaudrot](https://lydiabeaudrot.weebly.com/) to work on graph OT towards food web analysis.

-Previously, I worked on OT-driven variability reduction and ML fairness with [Dr. Esteban G. Tabak](https://cims.nyu.edu/~tabak/) at NYU Courant.
-At Berkeley AI Research, I worked on contrasting RL and human goal-seeking under [Dr. Alison Gopnik](http://www.gopniklab.berkeley.edu/alison).
-Even earlier at MD Anderson Cancer Center, I worked with [Dr. Jagan Sastry](https://faculty.mdanderson.org/profiles/jagannadha_sastry.html) on statistical modeling in service of immunotherapy treatments.
+Previously, I primary worked on computational optimal transport (OT), a mathematical discipline for aligning and metricizing probability distributions.
+By treating networks as probability distributions, I applied OT methods to food web analysis, advised by [Dr. C&eacute;sar A. Uribe](https://cauribe.rice.edu/) and [Dr. Lydia Beaudrot](https://lydiabeaudrot.weebly.com/) at Rice University.
+OT formulations for the finite sample also led to exciting applications in factor discovery and ML fairness, advised by [Dr. Esteban G. Tabak](https://cims.nyu.edu/~tabak/) and [Andrew Lipnick](https://www.linkedin.com/in/andrew-lipnick-b85393104/) at NYU Courant.
+Even earlier, I worked on contrasting RL and human goal-seeking with [Dr. Alison Gopnik](http://www.gopniklab.berkeley.edu/alison) and [Eunice Yiu](https://ey242.github.io/about.html) at Berkeley AI Research.

 <div class="warning" style='padding:0.1em'>